Yep, you read that right — I chose to get a hysterectomy.

 One week later, I had an in-person appointment for an ultrasound.

 My ultrasound though did not show signs of any problems relating to my uterus, ovaries, or rectum, such as nodules, cysts, or tumors.
-Along with this though, my ultrasound did not show signs of endometriosis, which he warned may be the case due to a high amount of ultrasounds not normally detecting endometriosis.
+Along with this though, my ultrasound did not show signs of endometriosis, which he warned was not surprising because endometriosis cannot be found in 20% of ultrasounds.

 “Can I say that you have endometriosis?
 No,” he told me after the ultrasound.
 “Your history and story strongly support that and so I still have a high suspicion, but I do not see signs of a severe disease.”